Mark Toner: Career

+State Department deputy spokesperson

-Toner was Deputy Spokesperson for the State Department from 2010 to 2013, serving with Spokesperson Victoria Nuland.
+Toner was deputy spokesperson for the State Department from 2010 to 2013, serving with Spokesperson Victoria Nuland.
 Toner became Deputy Spokesperson again on June 1, 2015.
 Following Rear Admiral John Kirby's departure as the Department's Chief Spokesperson on January 20, 2017, Toner became Acting Spokesperson.
 He announced the pass of the spokesperson baton to Heather Nauert on April 27, 2017.

+U.S. ambassador to Liberia

+On March 27, 2023, President Joe Biden nominated Toner to be the next ambassador to Liberia.
+He was confirmed by the Senate by voice vote on May 2, 2024.
+He arrived in Monrovia on August 2, 2024.
+Toner presented his credentials to Liberian President Joseph Boakai on August 7, 2024.